-Duration: 16:00 Duration: 24:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes of hull and structures for naval vessel and their sources.
+Duration: 10:00 Duration: 20:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes List the information required for design brief of hull and structures for naval vessel and their sources.
 Describe how to calculate basic characteristics of the hull by analysing design proposal and specifications.
 Explain the importance of reference ship hull and structure design documents and their sources List the sources for obtaining reference ship hull and structure design documents.
-Explain the importance of extracting relevant information on the latest technologies, standards and guidance for Demonstrate the steps involved in collating inputs for the design of hull and structures for naval vessels.
+Explain the importance of extracting relevant information on the latest technologies, standards and guidance for compliances and improvements in design from authorised sources.
+List authorised sources of information on latest technologies, standards and guidance for compliances and improvements in naval ship design.
+Explain the importance of familiarizing with company systems for recording design information and commonly used systems in organisations involved in Naval ship building.
+Demonstrate the steps involved in collating inputs for the design of hull and structures for naval vessels.
 Select a reference design from specified statistical data for hull and structures design, which meets the preliminary requirements like type and displacement.
-Establish basic characteristics of the hull such as size and weight to fulfil qualitative requirements by analyzing design proposa and specifications Identify design constraints for specified naval ship hull and structures design projects.
+Establish basic characteristics of the hull, such as size and weight to fulfil qualitative requirements by analyzing design proposal and specifications Identify design constraints for specified naval ship hull and structures design projects.
 Identify resources required at various stages of designing based on specifications provided.
-Classroom Aids: Computer, Projection Equipment, PowerPoint Pres sentation and software, Facilitator's Guide, Participant's Handbook Tools, Equipment and Other Requirements types of Naval ships, Project requirements, Rules and guidelines specified in Standards, Books,

-Journals, NPTEL Lectures, Published Papers
+Computer, Projection Equipment, PowerPoint Presentation and software, Facilitator's Guide, Participant's Handbook

+Computers, printers, access to internet, ERP system, stationary, reference designs for various types of Naval ships, Project requirements, Rules and guidelines specified in Standards, Books, Journals, NPTEL Lectures, Published Papers